locka99/opcua/docs/cross-compile.md

 # Cross-compiling OPC UA for Rust

-Cross compilation is described in two ways - one that is simple and one that is manual.
+Cross compilation is described in two ways - one that uses the `cross` tool and one that is manual.
 Depending on your needs you may decide on one or the other.
 Both require Linux or Windows Subsystem for Linux in Windows 10.

 ## The automatic way

 Install [cross](https://github.com/rust-embedded/cross) for Rust.
 Install the tool according its own instructions.
 Ensure your docker permissions are set.
 Now you can use `cross` in place of `cargo`.
-Assuming the tool works, you will be able to substitute the command `cargo` for the command `cross`.

 e.g.

 ```
-cross test --all --target armv7-unknown-linux-gnueabihf
+cross build --all --target armv7-unknown-linux-gnueabihf
 ```

-The only additional `--target armv7-unknown-linux-gnueabihf` argument tells `cross` to set up a build environment before invoking `cargo`.
+The additional argument `--target armv7-unknown-linux-gnueabihf` tells `cross` to set up a build environment before invoking `cargo`.

+### SELinux conflict

+The `cross` tool may have an [issue](https://github.com/rust-embedded/cross/issues/112) running `cargo` on Fedora / Red Hat dists due SELinux policy.
+Read the bug for a workaround.

 ## The manual way